Peter Agre: Personal life

-Agre and his wife Mary have been married since 1975, and have three daughters, one son, and two young granddaughters.
+Agre and his wife, Mary, have been married since 1975.
+They have three daughters, one son, and two young granddaughters.
 Agre is an Eagle Scout and recipient of the Distinguished Eagle Scout Award (DESA).
 Two of his brothers, also physicians, and his son Clarke, a public defender, are also Eagle Scouts.
 Agre enjoys wilderness canoeing in the arctic and cross-country skiing, having completed the 60 mile Vasaloppet ski race in Sweden five times.
 Diagnosed with Parkinson's disease in 2012, Agre has had to reduce his activities.

 "I identify more with Huckleberry Finn than with Albert Einstein," he told Scouting magazine.

 Agre is known among science students for his humanity and humility.
 He appeared on The Colbert Report, discussing his role as a founding member of Scientists and Engineers for America (SEA), sound science in politics, and the decline of American knowledge of science, among other topics.